pyfar/pyfar/CONTRIBUTING.rst

 ============

 Contributions are welcome, and they are greatly appreciated!
 Every little bit helps, and credit will always be given.
+The following helps you to start contributing to pyfar.
+General guidelines for example regarding the style of code and documentation are part of the You can find our general guidelines in the `pyfar community`_.

 Types of Contributions
 ----------------------